 By processing the data in both the forward and backward direction, the already converged solution from the forward pass may be used as a “seed” for the backward direction.

-As noted previously, the PP-RTX data is available within one hour of real-time.
+As noted previously, the PP-RTX data is available within minutes of real-time.
 This ensures a fast turnaround of the solution, previously unavailable for post-processed PPP services.
 In the context of a comparison to real-time PPP services, archiving the data on the internet ensures more robust and reliable access to the correction data.
 In turn, this improves availability and accuracy.

 Performance analysis of 14 different datasets from various locations around the world was done by comparing the PP-RTX solution to that from SmartBase.
 The results are presented below.